coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 However, manual code reviews can be likened to a risky game with your code's quality, somewhat resembling playing Russian Roulette.
-Even with a highly skilled team, personal opinions and fatigue can occasionally lead to overlooked mistakes.
+Even with a highly skilled team, opinions and fatigue can occasionally lead to overlooked mistakes.
 Additionally, the pressure of other tasks can make code reviews seem necessary but frustrating.

 Yet, can we truly afford to skip or rush this step?
 No, not without inviting bugs and bottlenecks down the road.
 Thankfully, technological advancements, such